-I know it would be easy to think things are all happy and cookies around here.
-But between you and me, I have a hard time with this time of year, when the days darken an hour before I leave work and we gear up for the long (snowy! icy! bitter cold!) winter.
+I know it would be easy to think things are all happiness and cookies around here all the time.
+But just between you and me, I have a hard time with this time of year, when the days being to darken an hour before I leave work, and we gear up for the long (snowy! icy! bitter cold!) winter ahead.

 There are those who would say, fairly maybe, that if you declare autumn your favorite set of months, you have to take it with all its flaws, as well as its gorgeous colors and crisp breezes, caramel apples and cider doughnuts, colorful gourds and adorable pumpkins.